SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 values, you can select the right option from the list.
 Let’s apply this to our data.

 > ## Exercise
-> Look at the 'semi-cleaned-combined' tab of our messy data spreadsheet from `.xlsx` file.
-It contains tables from the messy data tabs
-> '2013' and '2014' combined into a single table in a single tab (you will note that data is not yet fully cleaned).
->
 > Restrict the values of the `species_id` column to the values from the following list: “DM, NL, DS, PP, PE, PF”.
 >
 > > ## Solution
 > > 1.
-Open the `surveys.csv` file you have downloaded before or download it now from the Portal Teaching Database.
+Open the tab 'semi-cleaned-combined' of `survey_data_spreadsheet_messy.xls` and select the `species_id` column.
 > > 2.
-Select the `plot_id` column.
-> > 3.
 On the `Data` tab the top level menu select `Data Validation`, or `Data Tools` and then `Data Validation`
 > > or `Validation Tools` (depending on your version of Excel).
+> > 3.
+In the `Allow` box of the `Settings` tab select `List`.
 > > 4.
-In the `Allow` box of the `Settings` tab select `List`.
-> > 5.
 Type a list of all the values that you want to be accepted in this column, separated by a comma (with no spaces).
 > > For example, type "DM,NL,DS,PP,PE,PF".
 Note this is only a small subset of allowed species ids - the whole
 > > set is much larger but for the purposes of this exercise we want to show you how to restrict a cell to a list of
 > > values and what happens when old data does not conform to this restriction.
 > >    ![Image of selecting a range of values to allow](../fig/data-validation-list.png)
+> > 5.
+Create a meaningful input message and modify alert error type, as in the previous exercise, then click OK.
 > > 6.
-Create a meaningful input message and modify alert error type, as in the previous exercise, then click OK.
-> > 7.
 Scroll to the bottom of your data and select a cell in the `species_id` column in a new row.
 > > When a cell in this column is selected, a drop-down arrow will appear.
 > > When you click the arrow you will be able to select a value from your list of allowed values.
-> > 9.
+> > 7.
 In newer versions of Excel, you may also have an option to indicate all previous invalid entries once you have
 > > entered your restricted values.
 > >    ![Image of invalid entries circled](../fig/invalid-entries-list.png)
 > > You have now provided a restriction that will be validated each time you try and